 She made a number of other quilts.
 They all sat in my cedar chest until a few years ago.
 When I started quilting, I realized more than ever what a treasure they are.
 I started feeling badly that they were hidden away and never seen, and they were simply too precious to use.
 They would get dirty and worn out, and I just couldn't bear it.
 So I looked for and found a home for them where they can be enjoyed by generations to come.
 They are now in the collection of the Latimer Quilt and Textile Museum in Tillamook, Oregon.
 The folks there are very accommodating, and so if you ever find yourself in the area, call ahead and ask to see the "Bertha Maust Collection."
 They will gladly bring them out so that you can see them.
 Here are a few more of her quilts.

 My youngest, Matthew, graduated with a degree in embedded systems engineering, and so he's following in his dad's footsteps.
 He's also a musician.
-He works for Hewlett-Packard.
+He works for a well-known high tech company.